Get access to exclusive updates, the latest news and the inside scoop 🍨

 Here's just a handful of tips that will keep you going during the early days of running a store:

 Do you have an email database?
 Connect with your existing customers by sending out an announcement email.
 Additionally, we’d recommend building this database as your business grows so that you can keep in regular contact with your audience.

-If you have a brick and mortar store, why not add some signage to the front of the premises that'll simply direct interested customers to the new online store?
+If you have a brick and mortar store, why not add some signage to the front of the premises that'll simply direct interested customers to your new Shopify website?
 It’s a simple method, but it’s also very effective.

-Last but not least, when your ecommerce store is up and running, don’t forget to update your business listings.
+Last but not least, when your Shopify website is up and running, don’t forget to update your business listings.
 Head to Google My Business to add your site’s URL and any brand/ product image files that will be crawled by the search engine when analysing your store’s credibility.